This is undoubtedly the case with the vines that can be found in certain regions and that date back to the 16th century.

 The vine pre-existed and was already used by the pre-Colombian populations to make a beverage which was then mixed with honey.
 But it was the Spanish conquistadors who planted new vines as early as 1521.
 The wine was initially intended for religious use.
 From Mexico City, the vineyards then developed towards the north of the country, in other regions such as Baja California.

-Once upon a time, only imported wine was available in the great Mexican restaurants, but for some years now, a selection of great Mexican wines has been systematically available.
+Once upon a time, only imported wine was available in the great Mexican restaurants, but for some years now, a selection of high level Mexican wines has been systematically available.
 40% of the wine consumed in Mexico comes from the national wine cellars, which means that Mexico is indeed an oenological destination.

 In this trip we will take you to discover the main Mexican wineries but also to discover the rich gastronomy and culture of this beautiful country.
 A stay rich in experience, encounters and memories!